ibm-cloud-docs/vpc/vpn-onprem-firepower-policy-based.md

 Review [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations) before you connect to your on-premises peer.
 {: important}

-These instructions are based on Cisco FTDv, Cisco Firepower Thread Defender Version **7.0.4**.
+These instructions are based on Cisco FTDv, Cisco Firepower Threat Defense Version **7.0.4**.

 ## Before you begin
 {: #cisco-policy-before-you-begin}